saurabh1088/notes/iOS/Persistence/CoreData.md

 To fetch records from Core Data, one needs to create an instance of NSFetchRequest and then pass it to NSManagedObjectContext API to fetch results.

+## Core Data and Performance considerations

+### Model design : Indexing
+Makes sure to design model with indexing in mind so that fetch can be faster.
+In Xcode in *.xcdatamodeld* file, for an entity long press on Add Entity button give few options where one of the option is *Add Fetch Index*.
+Selecting this options adds a child node to the entity named *byPropertyIndex*, this can be renamed and configured to provide the index.

+### Background managed object context
+NSPersistentContainer has instance property *viewContext* which is the managed object context associated with the main queue.
+In app using less amount of data in Core Data this won't cause any visible issues.
+However for large amount of data slow queries will start blocking the main queue and cause UI responsiveness issues.
+Ideally data processing should be on background queue.
+One can opt for a different managed object context operating on a background queue.
+NSPersistentContainer has instance method *newBackgroundContext()* for this purpose which creates and returns a new *NSManagedObjectContext* associated with a private queue.

 ## QnA
 ### When is Core Data initialized?
 Core data is initialized on app’s startup.